ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### EXEC_COUNT

-This indicates how many times registered procedure has been executed since the JOB was created.
+This indicates how many times a registered procedure has been executed since a JOB was created.

 ##### ERROR_CODE

-The error code displayed when procedure failed for the last time.
-When succeeded, it displays NULL.
+This indicates the error code displaed if a procedure failed when the las JOB was executed.
+If succeeds, it is NULL.

 ##### IS_ENABLE